waggle-sensor/node-platforms/nvidia-nano/README.md

 - connectivity timeout on wan0 (have it use our tunnel connectivity in beekeper)

 ## Optional / research / unknown
+- update the instructions for creating a "dummy" user on install and then adding the creation of the `waggle` user in the Ansible script so that it can be updated and easily versioned (instead of relying on the initial creation).  can tie this into sudoers access for `waggle` etc.
+  - this may not be necessary as the user can operate as `root` on the node, and we should encourage that.
 - (optional) create /var/lib/nvpmodel/status file to set the default operating mode and fmode (fan mode) to `cool`
   - it seems that `cool` is not allowed.  so need to figure out what fan modes ARE supported, if any
 - figure out if we want to allow `root` user to be able to login with ssh with password or not??